 Whereas, the ability of midwives and birthing centers to function autonomously to their full scope of practice in community settings, in collaboration with other members of the health system, can enhance the cost-effectiveness and accessibility of maternity care, particularly in rural or impoverished communities.
 Now, therefore,

 Be it enacted by the General Assembly of the State of South Carolina:

-(1) 'Integrate' means to facilitate the full exercise of scope of practice, autonomy, self-regulation, collaboration, and a smooth transition between licensed midwives or birthing centers and hospitals that provide perinatal services.
-'Integrate' does not mean to supervise licensed midwives or birthing centers.
+(1) 'Integrate' means to facilitate the full exercise of a scope of practice, autonomy, self-regulation, collaboration, and a smooth transition between midwives, birthing centers, and hospitals that provide perinatal services.
+'Integrate' does not mean to supervise midwives or birthing centers.

-(2) policies and protocols concerning the transfer of a pregnant woman from a licensed midwife or birthing center to a hospital within a fifty-mile radius that has an inpatient perinatal care services designation, pursuant to Regulation 61-16, Section 1306;
+(2) transfer methods and protocols from a midwife or birthing center to a hospital within a fifty-mile radius that provides level one or higher perinatal services;

 (3) access to professional continuing education relating to safe transfers and the escalation of care; and

-(4) the collection of data on transfer outcomes to evaluate the effectiveness and safety of transfers of care from a licensed midwife or birthing center to a hospital.
+(4) the collection of data on transfer outcomes to evaluate the effectiveness and safety of the transfer of care from a midwife or birthing center to a hospital.

 (C) Nothing in this section may be construed to:

 (1) allow or require the department or hospitals to promulgate regulations or requirements that restrict the scope of practice, change existing licensure requirements, or impose any other regulation or requirement on midwives or birthing centers, other than methods and protocols for the transfer of a patient to a hospital; or

 (2) require hospitals to give midwives hospital-admitting privileges."